 \begin{assumption}[Exchangeable noise] For any permutation $\sigma$ of indices $1, \ldots, n$,

 \end{assumption}

-A common approach to handle exchangeable noise is through the idea of permutation tests~\citep{Pitman37a,Pitman37b,Pitman38}.
+{\revone We remark that Assumption~\ref{as:exchangeable} differs from the common assumption that $\E[\bv] = \bs{0}$ for fixed design of $\bX, \bZ$, or that $\E[\bv \mid \bX, \bZ] = 0$ (or even the more relaxed assumption $\E[\bv^\top (\bX, \bZ)] = 0$) when $\bX, \bZ$ follow a random design, which allows for heteroskedastic noise and typically appears in the regression coefficient tests with asymptotically valid size control.} A common approach to handle exchangeable noise is through the idea of permutation tests~\citep{Pitman37a,Pitman37b,Pitman38}.
 Recently, \citet{LB21} implemented this idea to the problem of regression coefficient testing.
-In their seminal work, the authors proposed \emph{cyclic permutation test} that achieved finite population validity under Assumption~\ref{as:exchangeable} by exploiting the exchangeability of the noise terms.
+In their seminal work, the authors proposed a \emph{cyclic permutation test} that achieved finite-sample size validity under Assumption~\ref{as:exchangeable} by exploiting the exchangeability of the noise terms.
 However, to achieve a size $\alpha$ control, their cyclic permutation test requires that $n / p \ge 1 / \alpha - 1$.
-For example, for a sample size of $n = 300$ and a targeting Type-I error rate is $\alpha = 0.01$, at most $p = 2$ covariates are allowed in $\boldsymbol{X}$.
-This limits the applicability of their test in moderately large dimensions.
-In this paper, we consider the more challenging question of finite-population Type-I error control in the high dimensional setting where $p$ is allowed to be of the same order of magnitude as $n$.
-We propose \emph{residual permutation test} (RPT), a permutation-based approach that performs hypothesis tests by manipulating the empirical residuals after regression adjustment.
+For instance, for a sample size of $n = 300$ and a targeting Type-I error rate is $\alpha = 0.01$, at most $p = 2$ covariates are allowed in $\boldsymbol{X}$.
+This limits the applicability of their test in large dimensions.
+In this paper, we consider the more challenging question of finite-sample Type-I error control in setting where $p$ is allowed to be of the same order of magnitude as $n$.
+We propose a \emph{residual permutation test} (RPT), a permutation-based approach that performs hypothesis tests by manipulating the empirical residuals after regression adjustment.
 The proposed test is guaranteed to have the correct Type-I error control whenever $p < n / 2$.
 Moreover, our result is fixed design and does not require any regularity conditions on the design matrix $\bX$.